binhex/documentation/docker/faq/vpn.md

 **A26.** Due to iptables tightening you need to now bypass local addresses for proxy connection in index applications, for Sonarr/Radarr/Lidarr this can be achieved by editing the value for 'Ignored Addresses' under the Settings/General/Proxy and entering in the IP address of the unRAID server running the VPN container.
 This will then bypass using Privoxy (proxy server) for connections to the local server, and thus allow a direct connection to the download client.

 An alternative method to this is to setup Jackett, then configure Jackett to use Privoxy.
 You then simply point Sonarr/Radarr/Lidarr...etc at Jackett as an 'Indexer' and you are done, there is NO need to configure a proxy for Sonarr/Radarr/Lidarr...etc in this configuration, as Jackett is already doing the proxying for you.

+**Q27.** I have recently updated my Docker image for DelugeVPN/PrivoxyVPN/SABnzbdVPN/qBittorrentVPN which i route several containers through, and thanks to A25. i can now access the Web UI, however i cannot get applications routed through the VPN network to communicate with applications on the LAN, why is this and how can i fix it?

+**A27.** Due to iptables tightening it is now a requirement that you add the Web UI/API ports for applications on the LAN that applications routed through the VPN network need to access, if you have multiple ports then please separate the values with a comma, e.g. 'VPN_OUTPUT_PORTS' = 1234,5678

+An example of this requirement is when having Sonarr/Radarr/Lidarr routed through a VPN container and these apps requiring access to nzbget running on the LAN, in this case you would define VPN_OUTPUT_PORTS = 6789 (default port for nzbget), this would then allow the index app (Sonarr/Radarr/Lidarr) to connect to the download client (nzbget).